Neo-bop: 1980s: Young Lions

-Wynton Marsalis, son of jazz pianist Ellis Marsalis, emerged on the jazz scene approximately 1980 and looked to late swing music and bop trumpet players for his main influences, from trumpeter Fats Navarro to Kenny Dorham.
-His album Wynton Marsalis (1982) for the Columbia label was, according to the Los Angeles Times, called "the birth point of the Re-bop Renaissance."
-A crucial difference, however, between the neo-bop movement and its bop predecessors was that neo-bop had academic roots and rejected the "iconoclastic" and rebellious lifestyles of the bop era.
-Marsalis instead advocated that jazz could achieve "fine-art" status and be compared to classical music rather than rock music.
+Wynton Marsalis, son of jazz pianist Ellis Marsalis, emerged on the jazz scene in the early 1980s and looked to late swing music and bebop for his main influences, from trumpeter Fats Navarro to Kenny Dorham.
+His 1982 album Wynton Marsalis was, according to the Los Angeles Times, "the birth point of the Re-bop Renaissance."
+A crucial difference, however, between the neo-bop movement and its predecessors was that neo-bop had academic roots and rejected the "iconoclastic" and rebellious countercultural lifestyles of the bop era; Marsalis instead advocated that jazz could achieve "fine-art" status and be compared to classical music rather than rock music.

-While his predecessors of the previous two decades had experienced financial success in fusion genres, his commitment to the traditional definition of "jazz" caught on with a school of musicians from Marsalis' age group, including Terence Blanchard, Donald Harrison, Wallace Roney, Kevin Eubanks, Stanley Jordan, Kenny Kirkland, and Jeff Watts.
-Marsalis later founded Jazz at Lincoln Center to promote jazz concerts, with further "Young Lions" becoming prominent jazz musicians including Christian McBride, Marcus Roberts, and Roy Hargrove.
+While his predecessors of the previous two decades had experienced financial success in fusion genres, Marsalis' commitment to a traditional definition of "jazz" caught on with a school of musicians including Terence Blanchard, Donald Harrison, Wallace Roney, Kevin Eubanks, Stanley Jordan, Kenny Kirkland, and Jeff Watts.
+Marsalis later founded Jazz at Lincoln Center to promote jazz concerts, with further "Young Lions" becoming prominent jazz musicians, including Christian McBride, Marcus Roberts, and Roy Hargrove.

 1990s: Distinct subgenre

 With the revival of hard bop as mainstream jazz in the 1990s, neo-bop jazz began to form its own reputation as a distinct subgenre of jazz.
 According to critic Scott Yanow, this new subgenre remained related to the broader straight-ahead category, but was no longer "recycling the past" as some claimed.
-Alternatively, neo-bop has been criticized for lacking the innovation of the pioneering beboppers of the 1940s and 1950s and for being too reliant upon the commercial success of CD sales.
+Alternatively, neo-bop has been criticized for lacking the innovation of the pioneering beboppers of the 1940s and 1950s and for being too commercial.